highlight/highlight/blog-content/session-replay-performance.md

 From the above data, while there is a difference in metrics when enabling session replay, we’ve noticed that there isn’t a very large hit to user experience, even on an extreme web app which renders hundreds of components at a time.

-We have published this experiment [on Github](https://github.com/highlight/session-replay-performance-benchmark) and we encourage you to run it yourself and share benchmarks on your respective devices.
+You may wonder how Session Replay can be so efficient.
+The secret lies in the optimal implementation in modern browsers which do the hard work of efficiently calculating how the DOM changes.
+Using the [HTML Mutation Observer API](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to set up a callback doesn’t add much overhead to your javascript runtime; the only complicated bit is serializing the modified DOM nodes into a format that can be replayed.

-And related to Session replay, as you continue to explore the benefits of session replay, we highly recommend checking out Highlight.io, an open-source session replay tool.
-[Highlight.io](https://highlight.io) offers a comprehensive solution to help you gain valuable insights into how your users interact with your application, enabling you to debug issues on your application, make data-driven enhancements and create a more user-centric environment.
+One feature we wish to get to is profiling the inner workings of the Mutation Observer API itself to break down which parts of session replay (in rrweb specifically) actually cause the overhead we see.
+We’ve published this experiment [on Github](https://github.com/highlight/session-replay-performance-benchmark) and we encourage you to run it yourself and share benchmarks on your respective devices.
+We’d love to see folks contribute as well!